JM-SE/Delilah-Resto-Project/README.md

 -   Open XAMPP and start Apache Web Server, ProFTDP and MySQL Database in port `3306`.
 -   Open MySQL Workbench or any other tool for database architecture.
 -   Create database called `delilah`.
+-   Execute command `npm run dev` in terminal to sync tables to database.
 -   Populate tables by opening `queries.sql` with Workbench or copy and paste the queries inside the file.

 ### _4. Starting the server_

-In your terminal execute command:
+If server not runningalready, in your terminal execute command:

 ```
 npm start